bugn200/263-OR-Project/README.md

 # 263-OR-Project
-This is our project for ENGSCI 263 Operation Research
+This is our project for ENGSCI263 Operations Research.

 ## Group Model and Initial Results